• Skip to primary navigation

 Instructions

-• After marinating, remove from the fridge and place on the counter-top, so it comes to room temperature.
-Meanwhile, preheat oven to 375 degrees.
+• After marinating, remove it from the fridge and place it on the countertop, so it comes to room temperature.
+Meanwhile, preheat the oven to 375 degrees F.

-• Check internal temperature of the tri-tip by inserting a meat thermometer into the thickest part of the tri-tip.
-When it has reached your desired internal temperature, remove from oven.
+• Check the internal temperature by inserting a meat thermometer into the thickest part.
+When it has reached your desired internal temperature, remove it from the oven and baste a few times with pan juices.
 As a reference, the internal temperature in the photos is 145 degrees F.

 • Allow the tri-tip to rest for at least 20 minutes for juices to redistribute.
-Then, thinly slice trip-tip against the grain and serve.
+Then, thinly slice the tri-tip against the grain (i.e., perpendicular).
+Pay close attention to how the grains may switch before slicing.
+Serve with your favorite sides.

 Notes

-• If you do not have a meat thermometer, I recommend investing in one to take the guess work out of wondering if your meat is done or not.
+• If you don’t have a meat thermometer, I highly recommend investing in one.
+It takes the guesswork out of determining if your meat is cooked perfectly.

-• Insert the meat thermometer into the thickest part of the tri-tip to check its internal temperature.
+• To check the internal temperature, insert the meat thermometer into the thickest part of the tri-tip.
+This helps avoid overcooking.

 Nutrition